 Durbanville Hills Wine Pairings

-The Cheese pairing combines full-bodied wines with strong and flavorful cheeses, this tasting includes a selection of five wines with five cheeses (R105/$6.80).
+The Cheese pairing combines full-bodied wines with strong and flavorful cheeses.
 The Biltong pairing is a very uniquely South African food experience.
 Biltong is a type of cured meat from different origins, usually beef or game.
 This tasting pairs dried fruits and biltong with well suited wines.

 Activities at Durbanville Hills